jtablesaw/tablesaw/docs/userguide/ml/Uber K Means.md

 # New York City Uber Pickups: K-Means Clustering with Smile + Tablesaw

-In previous tutorials, we have covered the popular supervised learning techniques, linear regression and Random Forest classification, that take a defined set of features to predict a response.
+In previous tutorials, we have covered two popular **supervised** learning techniques, linear regression and random forest classification.
+These take a defined set of features to predict a response.

-With K-Means, we introduce the notion of an unsupervised learning task, in this case with the desire to cluster observations into similiar groups without the defined input-output structure of regression or classification.
+With K-Means, we introduce the notion of an **unsupervised** learning task, in this case with the desire to cluster observations into similiar groups without the defined input-output structure of regression or classification.

 Our reference text for this tutorial is Chapter 12 (Unsupervised Learning) of the widely used and freely available textbook, <a href="https://www.statlearning.com/">An Introduction to Statistical Learning, Second Edition</a>.
 The dataset comes from the <a href="https://data.fivethirtyeight.com/">FiveThirtyEight Repository</a> and additional tutorials covering this dataset can be found <a href="https://towardsdatascience.com/how-does-uber-use-clustering-43b21e3e6b7d">here</a> and <a href="https://www.linkedin.com/pulse/uber-trip-segmentation-using-k-means-clustering-khatre-csm-pmp/">here</a> .

-In K-Means, every observation is assigned to 1, and only 1, cluster, and a good cluster is one where within-cluster variation is as low as possible.
+In K-Means clustering, every observation is assigned to a single cluster and a good cluster is one where the within-cluster variation is as low as possible.

 ### K-Means Algorithm Intuition
 ```